U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Implementation

 \subsection{Prediction Module}

-As mentioned in \autoref{sec: design}, our prediction module consists of three individual stages -- destination prediction based on trip history, destination prediction based on partial trajectory, and parking space availability prediction based on station history, and each prediction task would be addressed by various machine learning models.
+As outlined in \autoref{sec: design}, our prediction module consists of three individual stages: destination prediction based on trip history, destination prediction based on partial trajectory, and parking space availability prediction based on station history.
+Each prediction task is addressed by various \ac{ml} models.